 But there are many different different types of eating disorders that are not restrictive.

 - Rumination Disorder

-While this is a lengthy list of eating disorders, there are still actually even more out there!
+While this is a lengthy list of eating disorders, there are even more out there!

 This makes it much more difficult to navigate through the diagnosis and really pinpoint why a person has disordered eating.
 It also impacts the course of treatment chosen.

-For example, a person with Anorexia Nervosa may also experience depression.
-This individual realizes that when they go through a very bad depressive state, they want to restrict because they lose their appetite and want to self-destruct.
+A good example of this would be a person with Anorexia Nervosa who may also experience depression.
+This individual realizes that when they go through a very bad depressive state, they want to restrict their food intake because they lose their appetite, and want to self-destruct.

-In this hypothetical situation, you can see how we can’t fix the Anorexia without also working on the depression.
+In this situation, you can see how we can’t ‘fix’ Anorexia without also working on depression.
 This results in much more complex therapy and support.

 Unfortunately, children are not spared from mental illnesses.
 Many kids have eating disorders that bleed into their adult lives.
 This is why we have to pay attention to children’s behaviours and the cues they’re giving us about how they feel about themselves.